antonmarsden/api-aggregator/README.md

 # api-aggregator

 An API gateway that provides rate limiting and caching for configurable endpoints.
+It has certain advantages over connecting directly to the endpoints from each application:
+- Centralised API key management
+- API keys are hidden from gateway clients
+- **Shared** web cache that stores HTTP(S) responses for re-use
+- Rate limits can be applied to **remote** endpoints to enforce API free usage limits or to "protect" the endpoint from unintended abuse.

-It has been designed to be:
+This gateway has been designed to be:
 - easily configurable
 - fairly minimal
-- used by other applications within an internal network.
+- used by multiple applications within an internal network

+## Limitations

+- Caching is only done in memory, as is rate limiting.
+A server restart will obliterate all state.
-Note that this gateway does not provide any authentication or authorisation for the endpoints.
+- This gateway does not provide any authentication or authorisation for the endpoints.
 Take a look at at [express gateway](https://www.express-gateway.io/) if you need advanced features.

 ## Running locally